 While a lot of the focus of mobile marketing is put on the retail industry, there are certainly other industries that can benefit from the multitude of ways to connect with consumers.
-One industry in particular is financial services.
+One industry is financial services.
 Banks, lending institutions, and investment firms are quickly finding that their customers have a thirst for all things mobile.

-Here are some examples of how Vibes’ financial services clients have successfully used SMS and mobile wallet to offer more value to their customers.
+Here are some examples of how Vibes’ financial services clients have successfully used SMS messaging and mobile wallet to offer more value to their customers.

 1. Keep B2B Customers in the Loop

-A quick notification to a financial services customer that his account is below a certain threshold can ensure that he doesn’t go into the red with his business checking account.
+A quick push notification to a financial services customer that his account is below a certain threshold can ensure that he doesn’t go into the red with his business checking account.

-Financial institutions can send other account notifications via SMS, providing a link for customers to click to learn more about the issue.
+Financial institutions can send other account push notifications via SMS, providing a link for customers to click to learn more about the issue.
 Some examples of notifications for B2B customers include:

 Alert for large charges to account (“reply Y if you authorized this charge; N if you did not.”)

-Notice that check has cleared or funds have been deposited
+Notice that check has cleared, or funds have been deposited

 Notification for receipt of payment